 Because our bodies weren’t built for silence.
 We will speak it.

-Until every ear drop is bruised.
+Until every ear drum is bruised.
 We will speak it.

 “There’s this big stigma that if you go into a kura kaupapa, or even a bilingual school learning te reo Māori, that you won’t come out as smart as a kid who goes through mainstream,” says Terina Wichman-Evans.